Table of Contents

 • 5.
 Binoculars

-Binoculars are an essential item if you plan on going on safari.
-Many animals like leopards and lions tend to keep their distance which makes them difficult to spot without a good lens.
-Don’t miss out on the fantastic wildlife that Kenya is known for by forgetting to bring binoculars!
+Binoculars are a brilliant item to bring if you plan on going on safari.
+Many animals, like leopards and lions, tend to keep their distance which makes them difficult to spot without a good lens.
+This is part of the reason you came to Africa, right?!
+Don’t miss out on the fantastic wildlife that Kenya is known for by forgetting to bring binoculars.

 Binoculars